gfixler/inputomata/README.markdown

 ## Vim FSMs and You

-##### In the Beginning Was the getchar()
+#### In the Beginning Was the getchar()

-Inputomata.tim provides a general-purpose, event-driven finite-state machine triggered by user key presses, with states defined in TimL maps.
+Inputomata provides a general-purpose, event-driven finite-state machine triggered by user key presses, with states defined in TimL maps.

 ### What?

 See: http://en.wikipedia.org/wiki/Finite-state_machine

-Put simply, you define one or more states of a finite-state machine (FSM) in a [Clojure-like] TimL map, providing each with one or more triggers.
-Triggers are single characters that you can press on the keyboard while in the FSM, which can either transfer you to another state, run a function, or exit the FSM.
+Put less simply, you define one or more states of a finite-state machine (FSM) in a [Clojure-like] TimL map, providing each with one or more triggers.
+Triggers are single characters that you can press on the keyboard while in an FSM, which can either transition you to another state, run a function, or exit the FSM.

+### *What?*

+It lets you quickly build interactive scripts that react to keypresses.

 ### Why is it called "Inputomata"?